Explore Sri Lanka's Pearl Paradise

 Bentota

-Activities: Relax on the pristine beaches, enjoy water sports, and take a boat safari along the Bentota River.
+Activities: Relax on pristine beaches, enjoy water sports, boat safari on Bentota River.

 Specialties: Fresh seafood, coconut sambols.